andrewtsun25/djin-client/README.md

 Runs all the necessary steps to create a production build in a deployment environment sequentially.
 First, dependencies are `install`ed, then the code is `lint`ed, `test`s are run, and the code is `built`.
 Failure at any point will result in failure of the entire build, preventing faulty code from being deployed.

+### `yarn storybook`
+Creates a local Storybook build that can be used to view and examine individual components.

+### `yarn build-storybook`
+Creates a production-ready Storybook build that can be hosted on a server.

 ### `yarn eject`